 Interesting Facts About Bananas

-A fruit which graces fruit bowls in many countries but how many of these facts did you know?
+This is a fruit that graces fruit bowls in many countries, but how many of these facts did you know?

-- The banana or plantain is the not a tree but a herb and is the largest of all herbs.
+- The banana or plantain is not a tree but an herb and is the largest of all herbs.

 - There are more than 1,000 varieties of bananas.